ethangraham2001/linux/Documentation/dev-tools/kfuzztest.rst

 		KFUZZTEST_ANNOTATE_LEN(process_data_inputs, len, data);

 		// 5.
 Call the kernel function with the provided inputs.
-		//    Memory errors like out-of-bounds accesses on 'arg->data'
+		//    Memory errors like out-of-bounds accesses on 'arg->data' will
-		//    will be detected by KASAN.
+		//    be detected by KASAN or other memory error detection tools. process_data(arg->data, arg->len);
-		process_data(arg->data, arg->len);
 	}